rotationalio/rotational.io/README.md

   },
 ```

-The `static/index.json` file will include content from the `/_index.md` file.
-This should be removed from the `static/index.json` file so that users will not see results from the page as it does not contain searchable content.
+Delete the JSON for `/_index` starting on line 2 of the `static/index.json` file.
+It should appears as follows:

 ```
     {